 For further details, please refer to the terms and conditions of the DOI agreement with the TIB Hannover (in German).

 The MPDL DOI service strives to improve the DOI registration process for Max Planck researchers in particular.
-Therefore, you need to be located on an MPG campus (IP) and to provide a valid MPG eMail address in order to request a DOI.
+Therefore, you need to be located on an MPG campus (IP) and provide a valid MPG eMail address to request a DOI.

 For journal or book publications, the corresponding publisher should assign the DOI.
-If your publisher isn’t registering DOIs, you may point them to the CrossRef website which provides useful information on how to get started.
+If your publisher isn’t registering DOIs, you may point them to the CrossRef website, which provides helpful information on how to get started.
 Other alternatives include registration via mEDRA or an OASPA membership (for Open Access publishers).

-For research data, we recommend checking if there is a suitable data repository in your specific discipline first, e.g. by checking the re3data registry as a starting point.
+For research data, we recommend checking if there is a suitable data repository in your specific discipline first, e.g., by checking the re3data registry as a starting point.
 Many of these repositories already assign persistent identifiers like DOIs to all submitted content.
-Alternatively, you may consider uploading your data to Edmond the new institutional Open Research Data Repository of the Max Planck Society and use this form to request a DOI name.
+Alternatively, you may consider uploading your data to Edmond, the institutional Open Research Data Repository of the Max Planck Society, and use its integrated DOI assignment.

 4. As a Max Planck institute or project, can we use this service to assign DOIs to items stored in our local repository?

 Yes, the agreement with the TIB Hannover enables the Max Planck Digital Library to serve as a central DataCite data center for the Max Planck Society.
 Please contact us to learn more about the processes and conditions involved.